 Change P196L61 as follows:

 This general representation holds for all subfields.
 In the remainder of this subclause, pre-VHT modulated fields refer to the L-STF, L-LTF, L-SIG and VHT-SIG-A fields, while VHT modulated fields refer to the VHT-STF, VHT-LTF, VHT-SIG-B and Data fields, as shown in Figure 22-10.
+Total power of the time domain VHT modulated field signals summed over all transmit chains should not exceed the total power of the time domain pre-VHT modulated field signals summed over all transmit chains.
 For notational simplicity, the parameter BW is omitted from some bandwidth dependent terms.